Director, Strategic Communications

 Key Steps in the Selection Process

 SRI Executive has been retained by the Ford Foundation to conduct a search for a suitably qualified individual to undertake the position of Director of Strategic Communications.
-If this position is of interest to you, and you meet the requirements, please forward a copy of your Cover Letter and CV in Microsoft Word on or before March 21st, 2019 to: Mr. Patrick Manhire at [email protected] Please reference ''8237 – Director of Strategic Communications’' in the subject line.
+If this position is of interest to you, and you meet the requirements, please forward a copy of your Cover Letter and CV in Microsoft Word on or before May 24th, 2019 to: Ms. Sidney Moss at [email protected] Please reference ''8237 – Director of Strategic Communications’' in the subject line.
 Thank you for your interest and we will reply to you as soon as feasible when we have reviewed your application and it is found to be aligned with the Ford Foundation’s requirements.